Boris-Barboris/AtmosphereAutopilot/README.md

 Each Autopilot and Module has it's own GUI window.
 All of them (even inactive ones) are accessible from AA button in Application Launcher, some of them are accessible from Autopilot window hierarchy (that's up to Autopilot developer to decide, what particular Modules should be accessible from it's GUI).
 Window positions are serialized (preserved between flights and game sessions) in "Global_settings.cfg" file.

+# Hotkeys
+"Hotkey manager" window is placed into Application Launcher window list.
+It's contents are registered hotkeys, wich can be changed during runtime.

 # Craft implications and limitations
 "Control from here" part is facing prograde, with close-to-zero angle of attack bias.
 Planar symmetry is implied (left and right side of the plane are mirrored), as well as good degree of pitch-yaw and pitch-roll control isolation.
 Axial engine symmetry is strongly recommended.
 No wind mods are supported, as well as any mods, wich are changing control surface, rcs and engine gimbaling behaviour.